 This rose ice cream is a delicious treat that’s delicately flavored with rose water and vanilla.
 A simple recipe that can easily be made in your ice cream maker.

 I love rose flavoring in food/drinks.
 One of my favorite teas is rose scented, and I drink it often.
-I’ve also played around with flavoring panna cotta and popsicles with lavender.
-These floral fragrances in food = the best, basically.

 I don’t break out the ice cream maker very often, but when I do, it’s always a fun experience.
 Maybe I’m a big dork, but watching a liquid turn into creamy aerated ice cream is a total highlight for me.

 Making ice cream at home is easy, and you know exactly what you’re putting into it.